-All student loans have different terms and conditions; most student loans will allow payments toward the loan to be deferred while you are in school if you meet the eligibility requirements.
+All student loans have different terms and conditions; most loans servicers will allow payments toward your loan to be deferred while you are in school if you meet the eligibility requirements.
 Ensure that you are familiar with the details of your loan and use the information below as it pertains to your specific loan.

 If you have a Direct, Stafford, Perkins, or PLUS loan, the repayment of your loans may be deferred.
 If you are enrolled at an eligible institution (such as Westminster) at least part-time in enrollment status with the purpose of gaining a degree or certificate, you are eligible.
 Please refer to this article to determine your current enrollment status.